Advent Set to Merge Payment Firms Into $3 Billion Company

+The deal follows a flurry of combinations in the global payments sector.
+The new entity combines an enterprise software offering for businesses in sectors such as education and health with payments processing.

-The combined company will be valued at $3 billion including debt, one of the people said.
+The new company will be valued at $3 billion including debt, said a person familiar with the matter.

+Advent has been playing a major role in the payments sector over the past decade.
+It bought a stake in Fifth Third Bancorp’s payment unit, Worldpay and acquired Nets and the predecessor of Italy’s Nexi.
+Last year Nets and Nexi merged with Italy’s SIA, creating Europe’s biggest payments firm.

-Clearent’s Chief Executive Officer Pamela Joseph will serve as executive chairman of the new company while TSG CEO Floris de Kort will serve as CEO, they added.
-The company will be headquartered in Atlanta and called Xplor Technologies.
+Clearent’s Chief Executive Officer Pamela Joseph will serve as executive chairman of Xplor and TSG’s Floris de Kort will serve as CEO.
+The company will be headquartered in Atlanta.

 Clearent, a U.S.-based credit card processing company, counts small and medium-sized businesses as clients.
 It provides software for secured payments, business loans and reporting tools.

-New Zealand-based TSG, a payment software provider, serves businesses such as insurance, health, fitness as well theme parks with membership models.
+New Zealand-based TSG, a provider of software and payment systems, serves businesses such as insurance, health, fitness as well theme parks with subscription models.

 Advent invested in the Clearent in 2018 and TSG in 2019, its website shows.